 For more than 75 years, the intersection of North 40th and Hamilton was the center point of several neighborhoods.
 Its where people who lived in Walnut Hill, Bemis Park and Clifton Hill came to for food, entertainment, gas and more.
-Maybe more important than the others though, the Orchard Hill neighborhood saw this corner as home.
+Maybe more important than the others though, the neighborhood saw this corner as home.
+This is a history of the Orchard Hill neighborhood in North Omaha.

 Orchard Hill was established as a residential neighborhood bounded by Hamilton Street on the south, Blondo Street on the north, North 36th Street on the east and North 40th Street on the west.
 It was established in 1886 after an old farmer died and his estate sold the land to developers.